 #5 Use a silicone baking mat.

-Snickerdoodle cookies are notorious for sticking to the baking sheet if they are removed after a short two minutes.
-When you use a silicone baking mat, the Pumpkin Snickerdoodles won’t stick to the mat, even if they are left on the mat until they are completely cool.
+Snickerdoodle cookies are notorious for sticking to the baking sheet if they are not removed after two short minutes.
+When you use a silicone baking mat, the pumpkin snickerdoodle cookies won’t stick to the mat, even if they are left on the mat until they are completely cool.

 If you don’t have a silicone baking mat, you must transfer the cookies to a cooling rack before 3 minutes have passed.
 And 2 minutes on the cookie sheet is even better.

 If you cool them too long on the cookie sheet, they will stick — guaranteed.
 You may even end up breaking the cookie when you try to remove it.

 Step 6: Bake the cookies until the edges are just set.

 Pumpkin snickerdoodle cookies should be soft in the middle and slightly chewy on the outside.
 To achieve the pillowy soft middle, don’t overcook them.

 When the edges barely set, the middle will not look baked.
 However, when you remove them from the oven and let them rest on the silicone mat for at least 5 minutes, the cookie continues to bake with residual heat.

 The heat from the cookie and the baking mat, rather than the heat from the oven, finishes cooking the cookie.
 The result is a soft chewy center.

 Step 7: Freeze, then Thaw, and Finally Eat.